 EUR/38A19/1:

-A list of participants is to be maintained by the focus group for reference purposes.
+A list of participants is to be maintained by the focus group for reference purposes and made available to members.
 This list will include information for persons with disabilities on how their participation shall be facilitated.

 Participation in focus groups that have impacts on strategic, structural and/or operational aspects of ITU-T is limited to ITU-T members.